-More recent research by the Khazanah Research Institute (KRI) supports these findings.
-KRI (2018) find that "foreign workers do not directly affect employment opportunities and wages of Malaysians because they occupy very different economic spaces from Malaysians, and therefore do not directly compete with Malaysians".
+More recent research by the Khazanah Research Institute (KRI) broadly supports these findings.
+KRI (2018) find that foreign workers are not substitutes for Malaysia workers: "foreign workers do not directly affect employment opportunities and wages of Malaysians because they occupy very different economic spaces from Malaysians, and therefore do not directly compete with Malaysians".

 Although these findings relate to low skilled migrants, not specifically to refugees, the conclusions are broadly applicable given that refugees with the right to work are similar in terms purely of economic contribution to low skilled foreign workers.
+Therefore, we can conclude that the labour market impact of refugees is likely to be positive overall for Malaysians in terms of both employment and wages, with the potential for some small negative impacts for other foreign workers and older, less well-educated Malaysians.